sebasmonia/pepita/README.md

 ## Splunk search parameters

-_Query text_: this is exacly what you would type in the search box in Splunk
+_Query text_: this is exactly what you would type in the search box in Splunk

 _From_: A time specification, or blank.